 - Publicly showcase work at exhibitions and our annual public reading series

-- Publish work in our annual, award-winning anthology and other media
+- Publish work in our annual, award-winning anthology or art book

 - A New York City girl from any of the five boroughs

 - In grade 9-12 for the 2015-16 school year at a public high school

 - A native or non-native English speaker with mature English writing & speaking skills